 About

 NYC-based soprano Lauren Green was born and raised in Anchorage, Alaska.
-Most recently, she finally lived her Bugs Bunny dream of donning a spear and helmet to be a Walküre, as Ortlinde (and covered Helmwige) in New Jersey Opera Theater's production of Die Walküre.
-Another recent highlight was singing her third Contessa in Le Nozze di Figaro, this time with Palisades Opera.
-Keeping up with the Mozart, in the summer of 2024 she performed Vitellia in a concert version of La Clemenza di Tito with New York Opera Forum.
-Also with the Forum, she performed her first Nedda in I Pagliacci and the title role of Alcina, her first major Baroque role.
+She was most recently seen onstage as Rosalinde in Die Fledermaus, a joint production between NJ Opera Theater and New York Opera Forum (NYOF).
+Also with NJ Opera Theater, she finally lived her Bugs Bunny dream of donning a spear and helmet to be a Walküre, as Ortlinde (and covered Helmwige) in Die Walküre.
+Coming up next, you can catch her as Donna Anna in Don Giovanni in two different productions - a concert version with NYOF in February and a staged production with Palisades Opera in May.
+A frequent singer with NYOF, she performed her first Nedda in I Pagliacci and the title role of Alcina, her first major Baroque role.
 Concert-wise, the recent highlight was making her Seattle debut, jumping in at the last minute for a friend’s concert, Sirens of Song, and debuting a new trio written by composer Sarah Mattox.

 Photograph by Michael Kushner